 I’m a threatened species zoologist based on the island state of Tasmania, Australia, and my name’s Clare Hawkins.
 In 2015, I was awarded the Gallaugher Bequest Churchill Fellowship ‘to design enduring methods that engage nature lovers to monitor population sizes and needs’.
 From October to December 2015, I travelled to visit citizen science experts in the USA, Hungary and the UK.

 I’m exploring novel approaches to meet the challenges of monitoring and managing Tasmania’s threatened species: from quolls and eagles to skinks and burrowing crayfish.
 I’m specifically focussing on developing bomb-proof, enduring citizen science study designs for long term population monitoring.
 As the Bookend Trust’s citizen science coordinator, I want to design surveys that are fun for the public to do while also delivering reliable, useful information.
-We began in 2016 by trialling Claws on the Line, and that work is now developing into the NatureTrackers overall program.
+Care to join me?
+We began in 2016 by trialling Claws on the Line, and that work has now developed into the NatureTrackers overall program.

-In the blog, I discuss my findings and invite others around the world to talk over the ideas.
-We got some good conversations going locally during our first two Extinction Matters BioBlitzes in 2016, and held another in November 2017.
-The next BioBlitz, at Don River Reserve, will be held on 8th-9th November 2019.
+In the blog, I discuss the findings of my fellowship, and invite others around the world to talk over the ideas.
+Please contribute!
+We got some good conversations going locally during our first two Extinction Matters BioBlitzes in 2016, followed by another in November 2017, and another in November 2019.